Non-profit Website design is my speciality.

 Web Design Skills

 As I reviewed non-profit websites, there were similar problems that made the website less effective.
-A presentation ‘Common Website Mistakes by Non-profits’ documents the common mistakes You can download this document from the DOCUMENTS tab on this website.
+See ‘Common Website Mistakes by Non-profits’ documents the common mistakes

-See ‘How to Make a Website Accessible for the Vision Impaired” on the DOCUMENTS tab.
+See ‘How to Make a Website Accessible for the Vision Impaired” .

 - The WordPress editor is the most popular with 28% of all websites.
 I learned (school of hard knocks) the vast number of options available in WordPress.
 WordPress allows simultaneous updates to DIFFERENT pages on the same website.
 This makes WordPress ideal for a website with multiple programmers making updates.